MOROCCO ITINERARY AND BUDGET COST

 OUARZAZATE/SAHARA DESERT TOUR

-- I availed of the 3 days Sahara Tour from the hostel where I stayed.
+- I availed myself of the three days Sahara Tour from the hostel where I stayed.
 In my opinion, it is safer to avail it in your hostel than at dubious travel agencies at the medina.

-- Breakfast and dinner are included in the tour.
-Don’t worry though; there will be stopovers at restaurants along the way for lunch and snacks.
+- They provide lunch and dinner, but not breakfast.
+Don’t worry, though; there will be stopovers at restaurants along the way for lunch and snacks.

-- The food that will be served on the tour is communal and will be shared with your other tour mates.
+- The food included in the package is communal and shared with your other tour mates.